 This list has been compiled carefully, but other problematic scenarios may have escaped our analysis.

 The rule that for a given pair of actors, messages sent directly from the first to the second will not be received out-of-order holds for messages sent over the network with the TCP based Akka remote transport protocol.

 As explained in the previous section local message sends obey transitive causal ordering under certain conditions.
 This ordering can be violated due to different message delivery latencies.
 For example:

 Aon node-1 sends message

 Bon node-2 forwards message

 M2in any order

 M1 to “travel” to node-3 than it takes for

 M2 to “travel” to node-3 via node-2.

-Based on a small and consistent tool set in Akka’s core, Akka also provides powerful, higher-level abstractions on top it.
+Based on a small and consistent tool set in Akka’s core, Akka also provides powerful, higher-level abstractions on top of it.